-The overall condition of seagrass monitoring meadows in the Abbot Point region was good in 2020.
-Individual coastal meadows scored good-very good, while the offshore seagrass habitat scored as satisfactory (Table 4).
-This was an improvement in condition from the last two years; seagrass habitat around Abbot Point has been in a 'recovery phase' after impacts from multiple climate related events between 2017 and 2019: Tropical Cyclone Debbie 2017, TC Penny 2019; TC Oma 2019, Tropical Low 13U 2019.
+The overall condition of seagrass monitoring meadows in the Abbot Point region was good in 2021.
+Individual coastal meadows scored good or very good, while the offshore seagrass habitat scored as good (Table 4).
+This was the same overall condition as the previous survey in 2020; seagrass habitat around Abbot Point had been in a 'recovery phase' after impacts from multiple climate related events between 2017 and 2019: Tropical Cyclone Debbie 2017, TC Penny 2019; TC Oma 2019, Tropical Low 13U 2019 and now appears to be stabilising.